zsmb13/MSSQL/exercise3.md

 # Exercise 3: Import the users dataset using Integration Services

-> :memo: Extend the provided Integration Services project `integration_services.sln` by modifying the project contents in place.
+> :memo: Extend the provided Integration Services project `exercise-3\ex3_integration_services.sln` by modifying the project contents in place.

 1. Open the solution with Visual Studio, open _Package.dtsx_ from _Solution explorer_.